Foram2248/Earthquake-Data-Visualization/README.md

-# 🌍 Earthquake Data Visualizer
+# 🌍 Earthquake Data Visualization

 An interactive, responsive web application that visualizes real-time earthquake data from the USGS dataset.
 The app features a two-pane layout: one pane shows a dynamic scatter plot, and the other displays a scrollable, sortable table.
 Users can explore the data through linked interactivity between the table and chart.